SerxaS/lazytower/noir/circuit/README.md

 # 🧩 circuit/

-This folder defines the core `LazyTower` circuit logic used for recursive hashing.
+This folder contains the core components of the `LazyTower` recursive hashing circuit, implemented in Noir.

 ---

-## Files
+## Structure

-- `lib.nr`: Main reusable circuit module for LazyTower.
+- `lib.nr` – Library entry point that re-exports circuit modules for reuse.
-- `test.nr`: Tests for the circuit (run with `nargo test` inside `noir/`).
-- `utils.nr`: Helper functions used in the circuit, such as:

----

-## Notes

-- `H` and `W_BITS` are global constants that define the depth and width of the tower.
-- This module is imported in `example/main.nr` for proof generation.
-- Make sure `H` and `W_BITS` match the JS side used to generate prover inputs.
+- `tower.nr` – Main implementation of the `LazyTower` circuit.
+- `utils.nr` – Shared utility functions.